Alok Rajwade

 Alok Rajwade (born 7 February 1989) is an Indian actor, director, singer and painter.
 He has appeared in Marathi and Hindi films and experimental plays.

 Early life

 Rajwade was born and raised in Pune, where he attended Aksharnandan school.
 He went on to join Brihan Maharashtra College of Commerce for a Bachelor of Commerce degree.
+He completed his M.A. in Sociology from the University of Pune.
 He was part of various theatre troupes like Aasakta Kalamanch and Samanvay.
 He was a founding member of the theatre troupe Natak Company, in 2008.
 He directed and acted in various plays for Natak Company.